 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.
 14.3 What is the turnover of units for sale in the village?
-39 accommodation units (including 6 independent living units and 34 serviced apartments) were vacant as at the end of the last financial year.
-103 accommodation units (including 78 independent living units and 25 serviced apartments) were resold during the last financial year.
-6 months was the average length of time to sell an accommodation unit over the last three financial years.
+34 accommodation units were vacant as at the end of the last financial year.
+33 accommodation units were resold during the last financial year.
+12 months was the average length of time to sell an accommodation unit over the last three financial years.